Mendip Hills: Caving and cave diving

 The deepest cave in the Mendip Hills is Charterhouse Cave with a vertical range of 220 m.

-Many caves in the Mendip area were excavated for archaeological and natural history studies by pioneer explorer Herbert E. Balch and were expertly photographed by caver Harry Savory early in the 20th century using huge cameras, glass plates and flash powder.
+Many caves in the Mendip area were excavated for archaeological and natural history studies by pioneer explorer Herbert E. Balch and were photographed by the early caver Harry Savory at the start of the 20th century using cameras, glass plates and flash powder.

 Walking

 Several sites on the Mendips are designated as open access land, and there are many footpaths and bridleways that are generally clearly marked.

 The Limestone Link is a 36 mi long-distance footpath from the Mendips to the Cotswolds, and the Mendip Way covers 80 km from Weston-super-Mare to Frome.
 The western section runs from the Bristol Channel at Uphill Cliff, affording views over the Somerset Levels, crosses the central Mendip plateau leading down to Cheddar Gorge, and then continues to Wells and Frome.
 The much longer Monarch's Way runs for 990 km, from Worcester to Shoreham-by-Sea in West Sussex.
 It closely follows the route taken by Charles II after his defeat at the Battle of Worcester in 1651.
 The route enters Somerset near Chewton Mendip and crosses the Mendip Hills heading for Wells.
 A shorter local path, the 45 mi long Mendip Pub Trail, connects six pubs owned by Butcombe Brewery.
 The trail runs from Hinton Blewett through Priddy, Axbridge, Bleadon, Rowberrow, and Compton Martin.